 The Unatti Girls’ Health Empowerment Education Program, created in 2018, provides transparent and culturally thorough health education to young girls and boys in Nepal.
 This program breaks deep cultural stigma and myths and works to prevent discrimination especially around themes of menstrual health management and reproductive health.

-When our program is successful, an empowered and educated community of young girls will be prepared at the onset of menstruation to engage in open and shame-free discourse about personal health, will have access to appropriate sanitary products, and will normalize co-ed peer awareness around these themes.
+Because our program is successful, an empowered and educated community of young girls will be prepared at the onset of menstruation to engage in open and shame-free discourse about personal health, will have access to appropriate sanitary products, and will normalize co-ed peer awareness around these themes.

 Girls in Nepal are left blind to a basic understanding of their bodies.

-A growing number of non-profits in the region have made it their mission to help Nepalese girls rise above the stigma and to change this isolating tradition.
+A growing number of nonprofits in the region have made it their mission to help Nepalese girls rise above the stigma and to change this isolating tradition.
 Unatti Foundation is proud to be one of the pioneers of these efforts with our Girls Health Empowerment Education Program.
-Unatti Foundation’s team of health workers are visiting classrooms and encouraging both girls and boys to understand their own health and well-being.
+Unatti Foundation’s team of health workers are visiting 100’s of classrooms in both the Kathmandu valley and rural villages as well and encouraging both girls and boys to understand their own health and well-being.